Mayor Kapszukiewicz's top goals

 Mr. Kapszukiewicz received a bachelor's degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism, and Performing Arts.
 He received a master's degree in public policy from the University of Michigan in 1996.

 After receiving his master's degree, Mr. Kapszukiewicz worked for two years as the Policy Analysis and Research Director of the New Ohio Institute, a public policy research organization that studied issues affecting Ohio's urban areas.
 In April 1998 he accepted the position of Manager of Planning and Development at the Lucas County Mental Health Board, where he worked until he began serving on Toledo City Council.
 While on City Council, Mr. Kapszukiewicz taught a course in American Government at Owens Community College and also worked at COMPASS, a social service agency that works with people with drug and alcohol addictions.
-Most recently, Mr. Kapszukiewicz was an adjunct professor at Lourdes University, where he taught a course in urban policy from 2015 to 2018.
+Mr. Kapszukiewicz previously taught a course in urban policy as an adjunct professor at Lourdes University.

 An avid baseball fan, Mr. Kapszukiewicz had his research published in the Spring 2016 edition of the Society for American Baseball Research journal.